awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

 ## Creating a Lambda Function to Use with Amazon S3 Batch Operations<a name="batch-ops-invoke-lambda-custom-functions"></a>

-This section provides example AWS Identity and Access Management \(IAM\) permissions that you must use with your Lambda function and an example Lambda function to use with Amazon S3 batch operations\.
-If you have never created a Lambda function before, we recommend the following tutorial[ Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) in the *AWS Lambda Developer Guide*\.
+This section provides example AWS Identity and Access Management \(IAM\) permissions that you must use with your Lambda function\.
+It also contains an example Lambda function to use with Amazon S3 batch operations\.
+If you have never created a Lambda function before, see [Tutorial: Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html) in the *AWS Lambda Developer Guide*\.

 You must create Lambda functions specifically for use with Amazon S3 batch operations\.
-You can't reuse existing Amazon S3 event\-based Lambda functions because Lambda functions that are used for Amazon S3 batch operations must accept and return special data fields\.
+You can't reuse existing Amazon S3 event\-based Lambda functions\.
+This is because Lambda functions that are used for Amazon S3 batch operations must accept and return special data fields\.

-### IAM Permissions<a name="batch-ops-invoke-lambda-custom-functions-iam"></a>
+### Example IAM Permissions<a name="batch-ops-invoke-lambda-custom-functions-iam"></a>

 The following are examples of the IAM permissions that are necessary to use a Lambda function with Amazon S3 batch operations\.

-**Example Amazon S3 Batch Operations Trust Policy**
+**Example — Amazon S3 batch operations trust policy**
-The following is an example of the trust policy you can use for the execution role to give Lambda permission to execute the function invoked by an Amazon S3 batch operations job\.
+The following is an example of the trust policy that you can use for the execution role\.
+It gives Lambda permission to execute the function invoked by an Amazon S3 batch operations job\.

 ```
 {